Lethea/ant-server-webrtc-chat-room/README.md

 # ant-server-webrtc-chat-room
 This is n to n video chat room for ant media server.

-This is webrtc group chat sample application  that using Ant Media Server as SFU
+It is a simple webrtc group chat application that using Ant Media Server as SFU

 ![Room Page](https://image.prntscr.com/image/v41IqySTTsiAFggs17OP4Q.png)